 Two weeks ago I spoke to a friend who traveled into Libya with some European friends.
 He told me that these Europeans went into their embassy and were told that they could go to one of their certified translators (not in the embassy) and then return back for their official stamp.
 These travelers followed these instructions and were welcomed into Libya without any problems.

-One of my friend recently wanted to get her passport translated into Arabic while she was still in the United States.
+One of my friend recently wanted to find passport translation agency to get her passport translated into Arabic while she was still in the United States.
 Where can you get your passport translated in the states?
 According to her research, she found that the Arab Chamber of Commerce in Washington was one of recognized translators for those wishing to enter Libya.
 In faith, she sent her passport and the following items to the National US – Arab Chamber of Commerce and received her translation in 10 days.

 At this point in time, it seems that as long as you have some sort of official Arabic translation in your passport, it will be accepted by those at the passport control.
 Remember, you still need to have the business visa or tourist visa before arriving in Libya as these are not yet sold in the airport.